Sacituzumab govitecan-hziy is approved by FDA for HR-positive breast cancer

 Reduced leukocyte count (88%), reduced neutrophil count (83%), decreased haemoglobin (73%), decreased lymphocyte count (65%), diarrhoea (62%), fatigue (60%), nausea (59%), alopecia (48%), increased glucose (37%), constipation (34%), and decreased albumin (32%) were the most frequent adverse events (25%) in patients treated with sacituzumab govitecan-hziy in TROPiCS-02.

 Project Orbis, an initiative of the FDA Oncology Center of Excellence, was used to carry out this review.
-International partners can simultaneously submit and review oncology medications using the infrastructure provided by Project Orbis.
+Using the infrastructure that Project Orbis provides, international partners can submit and review oncology medications simultaneously.
 FDA worked together on this review with the Therapeutic Goods Administration (TGA) of Australia, Health Canada, and Swissmedic.
 At the other regulatory organizations, the application reviews are still proceeding.

 View full prescribing information for Trodelvy